ultracoldYEG/spinor-gpe/docs/source/installation.rst

 Given that your graphics card can run CUDA, the following are the steps to install CUDA on a Windows computer:

 #.
 Install the NVIDIA CUDA Toolkit.
    Go to the `CUDA download page <https://developer.nvidia.com/cuda-downloads>`_ for the most recent version.
 Select the operating system options and installer type.
 Download the installer and install it via the wizard on the screen.
 This may take a while.
-For reference, here is the CUDA Toolkit `installation guide <https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html>`_.
+For reference, here is the Windows CUDA Toolkit `installation guide <https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html>`_.

+   To test that CUDA is installed, run `which nvcc`, and, if instlled correctly, will return the installation path.
+Also run `nvcc --version` to verify that the version of CUDA matches the PyTorch CUDA toolkit version (>=11.1).

 #. `Download <https://www.nvidia.com/Download/index.aspx>`_ the correct drivers for your NVIDIA device.
 Once the driver is installed, you will have the NVIDIA Control Panel installed on your computer.